jin-s13/COCO-WholeBody/README.md

 ### What is COCO-WholeBody?

-COCO-WholeBody is the first large-scale benchmark for whole-body pose estimation.
+COCO-WholeBody dataset is the first large-scale benchmark for whole-body pose estimation.
-It has manual annotations on the entire human body, including 133 dense landmarks with 68 on the face, 42 on hands and 23 on the body and feet.
-The COCO-WholeBody dataset is an extension of ["COCO 2017 dataset"](https://cocodataset.org/#keypoints-2017).
-We use the same train/val split as COCO.
+It is an extension of ["COCO 2017 dataset"](https://cocodataset.org/#keypoints-2017) with the same train/val split as COCO.

 Here is an example of one annotated image.
 <img src="imgs/Fig1_example.png" width = "800" height = "400">